-What Can a Handyman Do in Oxford, Alabama?
+What Can a Handyman Do Without a License in Oxford, Alabama?

 In Oxford (Calhoun County), most “handyman” work can be performed without an Alabama state contractor license only if each job stays under Alabama’s contractor licensing threshold and you do not perform regulated trade work (electrical, plumbing, HVAC/gas).
 Even when you’re exempt from a state contractor license, you still generally need an Oxford business license and may need building permits depending on the scope of work.